jflets/ml-mildew-detector/README.md

 ### Dashboard design
 - I used a combination of the ML Walkthrough project and the Churnometer Project from [Code Institute](https://codeinstitute.net) as a guide for the dashboard.
+- I used the [Streamlit](https://blog.streamlit.io/introducing-theming/) documentation on how to change the themes.
+- I also used [Coolors](https://coolors.co/) for generating the colors.

 ### Content
 - Dataset and project idea inspired by [Kaggle Cherry Leaves Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).

 ### Media
 - Images used in the dashboard are sourced from the Kaggle dataset mentioned above.
+- I used [cloud convert](https://cloudconvert.com/png-to-webp) to change png's to webp so keep the file sizes down.

 ## Acknowledgements
 I would like to thank [Code Institute](https://codeinstitute.net) for their help and guidance.